knuese/CS506-SheepsheadClub/README.md

 # CS506-SheepsheadClub

-## Iteration 1 - Master
+## Iteration 1 README - Testing

-Build and run: two options
-1. Run nodemon in the terminal.
-If the package is missing, try npm install nodemon.
-Then visit 127.0.0.1 in your browser.
-2. Run node ./bin/www in the terminal.
-Then visit 127.0.0.1 in your browser.
+Run tests: to run the tests, simply type npm test in a terminal.
+This should automatically run all of the tests.
+If any packages are missing, try running npm install to pull them down.